 John Hayward is one of the founders, and the co-ordinator for the National Theft Register for Lost and Found birds.
 This also includes dealing with Zoological Investigations, Security and Risk management, Hostage Negotiation and Response Training.

-Timneh and African Grey parrots: CITES history
+African Grey and Timneh Grey parrots: CITES history

 For many years the Timneh and African Grey species have been listed on Appendix 2 – Annex B of the Convention in International Trade in Endangered Species listings.